Manotick-area crash sends 1 to hospital with life-threatening injuries | CBC News

 2 injured, 1 critically, in Manotick-area crash

-Second adult being treated for minor injuries after crash Thursday afternoon, paramedics say

-Ottawa paramedics say one person has suffered life-threatening injuries in a collision near Manotick late Thursday afternoon.
+Ottawa paramedics say one person suffered life-threatening injuries in a collision near Manotick late Thursday afternoon.

 Paramedics say they got a call around 4:30 p.m. about a collision at Moodie and Brophy drives, west of Highway 416.